MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-copy-from-azure-blob-storage-to-lakehouse.md

 ms.date: 03/01/2023
 ---

-# Quickstart: Copy from Azure Blob Storage to Lakehouse (Preview)
+# Quickstart: Copy from Azure Blob Storage to Lakehouse

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.